 2. Antioxidants + Vitamins

-When you think of avocado, your mind may first travel south towards guacamole, but this delicious fruit is an under the radar heavy hitter when it comes to nutrition.
+When you think of avocados, your mind may first travel south towards guacamole, but this delicious fruit is a heavy hitter when it comes to nutrition.
 Avocado oil is rich in vitamins A, B1, B2, D and E – all great for things like your cells, waistline, skin and even hair, but it doesn’t stop there.

 3. High Smoke Point